nseckinoral/samples-dotnet/omniplay-v3-0/README.md

 		var latestOmniTicket = result.Data.Last();

-Second step is to get rid of the "P" at the beginning of PII's Ticket.
+Second step is to get rid of the "P" (an identifier for "PII") at the beginning of PII's Ticket.

 		var omniTicketString = latestOmniTicket.OmniTicket.Substring(1, latestOmniTicket.OmniTicket.Length - 1);